Japan in November: photography to inspire your wanderlust

 Miyajima is a romantic and dreamy place.

 Even if it has a lot of daytime visitors, you’re still guaranteed to find beautiful and calm places to admire the amazing Japanese nature.
+Like this little waterfall that we visited – we just roamed some trails in the forest and stumbled upon it.

 The spectacular autumn foliage that covers Japan in November makes for a great object of photography.

 The vermilion torii gate of Itsukushima shrine is the number one object of photography on Miyajima island.
 And in fact, it is considered one of the most iconic views in all of Japan.
 The feeling that the gate seems to be floating on the sea is correct.
-The feeling that it grows out of Michal’s head is not 🙂
+The feeling that it grows out of my head is not 🙂

 The best thing to do in Miyajima is to wander leisurely while keeping your eyes and mind open.
 That way you’ll find many hidden gems this beautiful island offers.

+To fully experience the best of Miyajima, we suggest spending a night in a ryokan.
 If it doesn’t work with your itinerary, though, you can do it like we did and enjoy the ryokan in Gora.

 Japan is always full of exciting and surprising objects for photography.